xenovector/ProX/README.md

 Remember to include flutter `.gitignore` at your project level, you can pull out one from ProX project level to your project level if you doesn't have one.

 ## Conveniences
-To improve your workkking speed, copy `/ProX/.vscode` and place it under your project directory.
+To increase your productivity, copy `/ProX/.vscode` and place it under your project directory.

 <br />